Accounts receivable represent amounts due from customers when a business provides credit terms and sells to them on account.

 Suppose a business identifies an amount of 200 due from a customer as irrecoverable as the customer is no longer trading.
 If the amount is not collectible, it needs to be removed from the customers accounts receivable account, and this is achieved with the following direct write-off method journal entry.

 In this example, the credit entry removes the bad debt from accounts receivable and reduces the amount due from the customer, and the debit entry records this as an expense in the income statement reducing the net income of the business.

 The accounting equation is as follows.

-The direct write-off method is easy to operate as it only requires that specific debts are written off as they are identified with a simple journal.
-The problem with the method however, is that it does not comply with the matching principle, in that revenue might be recorded in one period, when the customer is invoiced, whereas the expense of writing off the uncollectible amount is recorded in a completely different period , when the amount is identified as irrecoverable.
+The direct write-off method is easy to operate as it only requires that specific debts are written off with a simple journal as and when they are identified.
+The problem however, is that under generally accepted accounting principles (GAAP), the method is not acceptable as it violates the matching principle.
+Using the direct write-off method revenue might be recorded in one period, when the customer is invoiced, whereas the expense of writing off the uncollectible amount is recorded in a completely different period , when the amount is identified as irrecoverable.

 As a result of this the direct write-off method can only be utilized when the debts written off are immaterial, when the matching concept can be overridden by the materiality constraint.

 Note: This is in contrast to the allowance method in which an estimate of the cost of the uncollectible receivable is recorded in the same period in which the revenue is recorded.